niaid/geneioustraining/notes.md

   - has some additional plugins not in the GUI
   - To install plugin from the web: Download gplugin file.
 Then choose Geneious Prime -> Preferences -> Plugins and Features -> Install plugin from a gplugin file...
 - Example, try installing MAFFT

-## When you Open Geneious for the First Time

-- It will ask you where you want to store your data.
-You can choose default or wherever you would like.
-They recommend NOT to store it in a "cloud" directory (like your OneDrive folder).
-  - I think it has to do with how the files are saved, and how if you keep OneDrive or Box or whatever running/syncing all the time in the background it might corrupt the files while Geneious is running.
-  - You CAN however set it to backup to a cloud directory.
-Whenever your close Geneious, it will ask you if you want to back up your data.
-It will then compress and copy the data over to wherever you would like.
-- **Left panel is Sources** - data sources, both Local (stored on your computer) and remote (like NCBI)
-  - "Sample Documents" has examples of different data formats
-- Importing
-  - Auto Detect usually works.
-Sometimes if file extension is non-standard, may have to specify.
-  - Example data in Geneious directory/Sample Importable Files
-  - **Tip**: BEFORE you import, make sure you have created and selected the folder under Sources where you want the data to be imported to.
-  - Importing from NCBI - select database, search for accession (easiest) - KY888121
-    - To save document locally, copy it to one of your Local folders
-- If, after a while, your Geneious data folder seems unusually large, try erasing your Deleted Items.

 ## Primer Tutorial Detours